-Wondering why heroin makes you itch is a common question that you may have.
-Because itching is a frequently observed behavior in people struggling with heroin addiction, many people are curious about what causes the unusual itchiness.
+Wondering why heroin makes you itch?
+Itching is a frequently observed behavior in people struggling with heroin addiction.
 What’s interesting is that it’s not just heroin that makes people itch — all opioids can make people feel itchy.
-So what is it specifically about heroin that causes itching?
+Why is that?

 - Itching is a common side effect of heroin use

 - Causes of heroin itching can be both physical and psychological

 - Injecting heroin can cause physical injuries that itch as they heal

 - Medications can help relieve anxiety and physical causes of itching